Lyuminarskiy/c/practice/lesson06.md

 ## 5. Matrix and diagonal

 Declare a two-dimensional array of size `5` by `5`.
 Initialize it either by integer constants in code or by reading data from a standard input.
-Find the sum of the values in the array ...
+Using two `for` loops (one of which is nested) find the sum of the values in the array ...

 | Variant | Description                           |
 | ------- | ------------------------------------- |